Capstone-24-25/Vignette-bootstrap/README.md

 ## Repository contents:

--   `data` contains the original raw obesity data and a random sample, which is a smaller subset of the dataset with 700 observations.
+-   `data` contains the original raw obesity data and a random sample, which is a smaller subset of the data set with 700 observations.

 -   `scripts` contains